disneystreaming/vscode-smithy/README.md

 [Smithy](https://awslabs.github.io/smithy/) is an open-source protocol-agnostic interface definition language maintained and published by AWS.

-This VSCode extension provides syntax coloring and rich editor features when editing .smithy files files.
+This VSCode extension provides syntax coloring and rich editor features when editing .smithy files.

 It works by communicating to a language-server published in https://github.com/disneystreaming/smithy-language-server/